Destination: Skaro: Production

 The episode also canonically explains how the Daleks came to have plunger-like devices in their design.
 Jamie Donoughue directed "Destination: Skaro" which was filmed at Bad Wolf Studios in Cardiff, Wales.
-Filming occurred 18 April 2023 while the fourteenth series was still in production.
+Filming occurred on 18 April 2023 while the fourteenth series was in production.
 The Dalek prop was brought in from Glasgow.
 David Tennant made his second televised appearance in the special as the Fourteenth Doctor following a brief cameo in "The Power of the Doctor".
 Tennant filmed the episode on his birthday which was celebrated by the production team.
 Mawaan Rizwan appeared in the special as Mr Castavillian.
 Julian Bleach reprised his role as Davros, a character Bleach previously portrayed in 2008 and 2015.
 Barnaby Edwards returned to operate the Dalek prop which was voiced by Nicholas Briggs.
 Briggs also provided the voice of Nyder, the character originated by the late Peter Miles in Genesis of the Daleks, briefly heard over the speaker.

-Release
+Release and reception

 Broadcast

 Some fans criticised the episode for turning Davros into an able-bodied character.

 "Destination: Skaro" was broadcast on BBC One on 17 November 2023 as part of Children in Need.
 It was accompanied by an episode of Doctor Who: Unleashed.
 The full Children in Need special was seen by 3.77 million viewers.
 A novelisation written by Steve Cole was released on 5 September 2024 as part of The Official Annual 2025 and on 19 September 2024 in Fifteen Doctors 15 Stories as part of the Fourteenth Doctor entry Fleeting Faces.